 The film was produced by Wessex Academic Health Science Network, West of England Academic Health Science Network (AHSNs) and West Hampshire Clinical Commissioning Group (CCG), funded by Health Education England (HEE) and is part of a series of free videos and e-learning materials.

 Most tools for managing deterioration include some or all of these three elements:

 - National Early Warning Score (NEWS): This simple scoring system is used by GPs, all ambulance services and most acute hospital trusts and is based on six common physiological measurements, such as blood pressure and respiratory rate.
-Read more about NEWS and how to use it here.

 - Soft signs: You may not be able to take the measurements required to complete a NEWS score, for instance if you work in a residential care home, or are a professional or family carer supporting someone in their own home.
 In these situations, you can still watch for early ‘soft signs’ to help you recognise physical deterioration and take the appropriate actions.
-Find out about some of the ‘soft signs’ tools available here.

 - Structured communication: SBARD is a tool to raise and communicate concerns in a structured way, to ensure people get the support they need quickly.
 Each tool includes a template based on the SBARD approach to help you do this.
 This short film explains more about structured communication and escalation.